mantrajsframework/mantrad/docs/11-component-posts.md

 $ mantrad show-posts <component name>
 ```

-This is useful to verify that you have define you *posts* well.
+This is useful to verify that you have defined you *posts* well.

 ***
 To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).